 - Earn an elite degree.
 The degree program is renowned for its relentless emphasis on emerging breakthroughs.
 Students graduate not just with a firm grasp of the latest platforms, but with the capacity to evaluate future innovations, enabling them to adapt easily to new technologies in the years to come.

-Students have six tracks to choose from:
+Students have six concentrations to choose from:

 - Instructional Design